Dazbo's Advent of Code solutions, written in Python

 We’ll look at example of these in a bit.

-We want to create recursive function that counts down from an arbitary number n
+Let’s start with a super-simple case: a recursive function that counts down from an arbitary number n

 to 0.
 We can do it like this: